2019-10-22

 Many publishers detect ad-blockers and refuse to display content.
 The Pi-hole can sometimes dance around that restriction.
 In other words, disable the locally-installed ad-blocker, and let the pi-hole sink the DNS requests undetected.

-The industry has matured and many publishers now host the ads on their own sites, their own domains.
-If the NewYorkTimes domain is blocked for the ads, it also blocks the content, and the pi-hole and all ad-blockers will be ineffective.
+The industry has matured and many publishers now host the ads on their own sites, using their own domains.
+If the Washington Post domain is blocked for the ads, it also blocks the content, and the Pi and all ad-blockers are ineffective.

 The other side of this argument is obvious: Publishers and Advertisers have abused ads by displaying full-screen, non-dismissable ads, and by breaking articles into dozens of pages for ad-impression rates.
 These are why the pi-hole exists and these sites deserve to be blocked.